AxisCommunications/acap-runtime/README.md

 - [parameter-api-cpp][paramter-api-cpp]
 - [parameter-api-python][parameter-api-python]

-The following examples use the ACAP Runtime containerized version to run the Inference API server:
+The following examples use the ACAP Runtime containerized version to use the Machine learning API service:

 - [minimal-ml-inference][minimal-ml-inference]
 - [object-detector-cpp][object-detector-cpp]